Aueza/4143-Cont-Prog-Lang-Java-Python/Tests/test1Review.md

 **Relationship Operators:**  Same as C++, n++, !, +, etc.

 **Short Circuit:**  As soon as a definite answer is reached in a conditional, the rest is not looked at by the compiler.
-- (False and True) this is already false so java does not read the true.
+- (False and True) this is already false so Java does not read the true.
-- (True and False) this is already true, java does not read the second half.
+- (True and False) this is already true, Java does not read the second half.

 **Conditionals and Loops:**  Same as C++
 - if(conditional){}